|

 his judgment being manifest in the excellent results which follow

+his labors.
 File contributed for use in USGenWeb Archives by: Nancy Rayburn

 Source: Vol. II pg.44-45 The Lewis Publishing Co.
 1923 Author: